The Four (And More) Basic Parts Of An Electrical Circuit

-Every electric circuit, regardless of where it is or how large or small it is, has four basic parts: an energy source (AC or DC), a conductor (wire), an electrical load (device), and at least one controller (switch).
+Every electric circuit, regardless of where it is or how large or small it is, has four basic parts: an energy source (alternating current or direct current), a conductor (wire), an electrical load (device), and at least one controller (switch).

 Visualize what happens when you switch on a room light.
 You toggle or push a switch to "turn on" the light.
 Your action causes electricity to flow (much like water flows through a pipe) through the wires of the electrical system to the bulb, which converts the electrical energy traveling through the wires to visible light.
 The process is essentially the same for powering up a computer, or turning on a TV, or providing the electrical power needed to start or operate any electrical device.